The Lighthouse Keeper

-"The Lighthouse Keeper" is a song by British singer Sam Smith, released through Capitol Records on 20 November 2020 as a single from their extended play, The Holly & the Ivy (2020).
+"The Lighthouse Keeper" is a song by the English singer Sam Smith, released through Capitol Records on 20 November 2020 as a single from their extended play, The Holly & the Ivy (2020).
 The song was written by Labrinth and Sam Smith.
 It peaked at number 72 on the UK Singles Chart.

 Background

 "The Lighthouse Keeper" is the second time that Smith has worked with Labrinth, he features on the title track that features on Smith's third studio album Love Goes.
 Labrinth also produced the song.

 "If any year could make me look forward to the sounds of Christmas, it would be 2020 as more than ever before we are yearning to be around our friends and family once again.
 Christmas symbolises that for me and earlier this year I was inspired to write a Christmas love song.
 Labrinth and I poured our hearts into this one and it has honestly been pure joy to create and make."